 In the third apiary, thankfully, we didn’t have major issues to discover.
 In one, a new queen had been accepted and was laying well.
 The last hive of the day was a long Langstroth that needed just a bit of management, making sure that the queen would not be honey-bound.
 This was a nice opportunity for many who might never have seen a long Lang in use.
 We added a bit of sugar water and moved some frames with foundation into place so that they bees could draw more brood comb.

 Every CSBA affiliated club can have a Traveling Road Show or a queen rearing seminar.
-Just contact me at [email protected] to schedule your event.
-We have several experienced beekeepers to choose from to lead your Road Show.
-Thanks!
-T
+Contact [email protected] to schedule your event.

 A bee club member called the other day, asking for help figuring out why his colony was weak.
 He hadn’t been in it recently, but when last checked, it seemed strong, and now it was down to about 3 frames of bees.
 Diagnosis always starts with history, so I asked how old the queen was.. she is two, so this is her second spring build up.
 We removed the frame next to the sidewall, and it had crystallized honey on it.
 Then we went right to the one in the center of the circle of bees on the tops of frames, where the queen should be, and there she was, a nice, big, fairly fat queen.
 There was mixed ages of open larvae on the frame…eggs next to large larvae, next to newly emerged larvae; not in the customary half circles of similarly aged larvae.